Skip to main content

 For most ongoing elder-care pay in Colorado, yes.
 If you mean a long-term, state-recognized way to get paid as a caregiver for a family member, the senior usually needs Health First Colorado and usually needs Community First Choice, the EBD waiver, or both.

 What Medicaid is not: Medicare does not run Colorado’s paid family caregiver path, and Social Security does not have a general family caregiver paycheck.
 If the older adult is not Medicaid-eligible, look instead at FAMLI, VA programs, caregiver support and respite, or a private-pay plan.
+If Medicare costs are also straining the household, our Medicare Savings Programs guide may help you check a separate type of help.

 Functional eligibility and what care needs must be shown